technis-hq/tsai-cartography-management-tool-executables/README.md

 # tsai-tools-executables
-A repository to share Technis tools as executables
+A repository to share Technis cartography management tool as executables